 Changes or amendments to the budgeted expenditures of the District must be approved by the Board of Supervisors.
 However, in order to make the most effective use of the budgetary process, it is the policy of the District to make as few budget adjustments as possible.
-No budget amendments were made during the year.
+One budget amendment was made during the year.
 Budgeted amounts presented are as originally adopted.
-See Note 5 for the departments with excess expenditures over appropriations.
+See Note 5 for accounts with excess expenditures over appropriations.